nnstreamer/nnstreamer/Documentation/component-description.md

 - other/tensor
 - other/tensors
-- other/tensorsave (Planned)
+- other/tensorsave (planned --> canceled)

-findtype specifics: refer to the wiki ([other/tensorsave](https://github.com/nnsuite/nnstreamer/wiki/Design-External-Save-Format-for-other-tensor-and-other-tensors-Stream-for-TypeFind))
+The findtype specifics: refer to the wiki ([other/tensorsave (canceled)](https://github.com/nnsuite/nnstreamer/wiki/Design-External-Save-Format-for-other-tensor-and-other-tensors-Stream-for-TypeFind))

-Note that in any frame in a stream of other/tensor and other/tensors, there should be only ONE instance of other/tensor or other/tensors.
+Each frame of an other/tensor or other/tensors stream should have only ONE instance of other/tensor or other/tensors.

-Note that except for tensor\_decoder, which accepts data semantics from pipeline developers, and tensor\_converter, which accepts data semantics from sink pad caps, any NNStreamer tensor plugins or any instances of tensor streams should be agnostic to the data semantics.
+Except tensor\_decoder, which accepts data semantics from pipeline developers, and tensor\_converter, which accepts data semantics from sink pad caps, every NNStreamer tensor plugin and tensor stream should be agnostic to the data semantics.
 With data semantics, we know whether the corresponding tensor denotes for video, audio, text, or any other "meaningful data types".
-The NNStreamer elements and data-pipeline should treat every other/tensor and other/tensors as arrays of numbers only.
+The NNStreamer elements and data-pipeline, being agnostic to such semantics, should treat every other/tensor and other/tensors as multi-dimensional arrays of general numbers.

 # Gstreamer Elements (Plugins)